kora-projects/kora-docs/mkdocs/blog/en/kora-testing-different-approaches.md

 Use a component test when the answer would remain meaningful if external infrastructure were perfectly simulated.
 If the bug could exist only in SQL, wire protocol, serialization, process startup, or packaging, the test belongs higher in the pyramid.

-## Integration Tests: Real Infrastructure, Direct Component Access
+## Integration Tests: Real Infrastructure, Direct Component Access { #integration-tests }

 An integration test keeps application code and one or more infrastructure boundaries real.
 In the Kora guides, the canonical example runs a PostgreSQL container, builds a Kora test graph containing the real JDBC pool, Flyway migrations, generated repository, and `UserService`, then invokes those graph-managed components directly from JUnit.